 If your organisation or corporate works for and with children, then it is high time to start implementing rigorous safeguarding measures that protect children – starting from the top of the organisation, right down to the lowest levels.
 Prevention, after all, is better than abuse happening in the first place.
 This is where we can help you.

-By undertaking our self-assessment test and audits, hidden vulnerabilities and avoidable risks could get uncovered.
+By using our free self-assessment tool, or commissioning KCS audits, hidden vulnerabilities and avoidable risks could get uncovered.
 Pretending they don’t exist or wishing them away won’t solve that problem.
 Only the rigorous implementation of our standards will ensure that children stay safe.